 Malignant tumors are hard to cure, but surgical operations can help.
 Benign tumors can be treated in many ways depending on the cause.

-Although Betta Siamorentalis is a newer found species of the betta splendens, their care is simple.
+Although the Betta siamorentalis is a newer found species of the Betta splendens, their care is simple.

 Like other Betta splendens, they will live a healthy life with the proper tank setup, water conditions, maintenance, and care.